 Revenues.
-Revenues increased \$72 million, or 12%, to \$656 million.
-The increase in our revenues included:
+Revenues increased \$72 million, or 12%, to \$678 million.
+The increase in our revenues primarily included:

-- an increase in Multifamily revenues of \$44 million, or 21%, due to higher sales volume driven by an increase in the number of properties listed on our network and increases in pricing on renewals, - an increase in CoStar revenues of \$25 million, or 11%, due to higher sales volume driven by an increase in subscribers, as well as, converting legacy STR customers to our new CoStar-based benchmarking product, - an increase in LoopNet revenues of \$6 million, or 9%, due to an increase in the average price per listing, - an increase in Residential revenues of \$5 million, or 41%, due to the OnTheMarket Acquisition and the launch of the new Homes.com membership subscriptions, partially offset by the discontinuation of certain products and services that were inconsistent with our long-term business strategy, and - a decrease in Information Services revenues of \$9 million, or 21%, primarily attributable to converting legacy STR customers to our new CoStarbased benchmarking product,
+- an increase in Multifamily revenues of \$40 million, or 18%, due to higher sales volume driven by an increase in the number of properties listed on our network and increases in pricing on renewals, - an increase in CoStar revenues of \$24 million, or 10%, due to converting legacy STR customers to our new CoStar-based benchmarking product, as well as, higher sales volume driven by an increase in subscribers, - an increase in Residential revenues of \$14 million, or 106%, due to the OnTheMarket Acquisition and the launch of the new Homes.com membership subscriptions, partially offset by the discontinuation of certain products and services that were inconsistent with our long-term business strategy, - an increase in LoopNet revenues of \$4 million, or 7%, due to an increase in the average price per listing, and